excelsior-oss/excelsior-jet-maven-plugin/README.md

 that has in turn itself parameters described below.

+##### Runtime Selection

+Excelsior JET VM comes with multiple implementations of the runtime system, optimized for different hardware configurations and application types.
+It enables your application to effectively utilize the computing power of systems that support parallel execution (Examples are multi-processor servers, multi-core chips and CPUs that support Hyper-Threading Technology), thereby improving performance.

+To select a particular runtime kind, use the `<kind>` parameter of `<runtime>` section.
+The available kinds are:

+* `desktop` -
+   The Desktop Runtime is suitable for applications that typically run on conventional desktop and notebook computers.
+   It is optimized for single-CPU systems, including those based on multi-core chips.
+   This is the best choice for rich clients, visualization and engineering design tools, and other desktop applications.
+   This kind is default for Professional Edition.
+* `server` -
+   The Server Runtime fits best for highly concurrent server applications.
+It provides out-of-the-box performance and scalability and takes full advantage of the computing power of multi-processor hardware.
+   In particular, the Server Runtime includes the CoreBalance garbage collector that fully utilizes parallel hardware to reduce average and maximum pause time.
+   This kind is default for Enterprise Edition and Evaluation and is not available in other retail versions.
+* `classic` -
+   The Classic Runtime is designed to use on low-end hardware which does not support parallel execution such as uniprocessor systems equipped with old CPU models of the x86 architecture.
+   It is not recommended for use on HyperThread/multi-core CPU and multi-processor systems.
+   Note that the Classic Runtime is the only option in the Standard Edition of Excelsior JET.

+##### Changing Default Runtime Location in the Resulting Package

+By default, Excelsior JET places required Excelsior JET runtime files near to compiled executable to a folder with "rt" name.
+You may change its default location with the `<location>` parameter of `<runtime>` section.

+**Note:** This functionality is only available in Excelsior JET 11.3 and above.

 ##### Compact Profiles

 Java SE 8 defines three subsets of the standard Platform API called compact profiles.